 This page covers recent news related to my research and public engagement

-Behavioural Science and the Environment -- Virtual Workshop 30 Sept 2021
+Behavioural Science and the Environment Workshop, U of Stirling, 30 Sept 2021

-Virtual workshop organised by the Behavioural Science Group of the Division of Economics, U of Stirling (registration is open).
+Virtual workshop organised by the Behavioural Science Group of the Division of Economics, U of Stirling (line up for the day).

 Given the upcoming COP26 (UN climate change conference) in Glasgow, this event serves as a dedicated precursor to probe how insights from behavioural economics can help us understand the relationship between human behaviour and the environment.

 My co-author and PhD student Rodolfo Sejas-Portillo will present our paper on 'The effects of weather conditions on the valuation of energy-efficiency in the UK housing market' at the event.

 University Reopenings, Student Halls and Covid-19 Outbreaks in Scotland